sameoldmadness/bookshelf/README.md

 `jQuery.fn.triggerHandler` can be used if event bubbling is not desirable.

-`async.js` - the most widely use Javascript control flow library.
+`async.js` - the most widely used Javascript control flow library.

 ### Web Performance Playbook vol.2 +++